VikParuchuri/surya/README.md

 - `--max` controls how many images to process for the benchmark
 - `--debug` will render images with detected text
 - `--results_dir` will let you specify a directory to save results to instead of the default one
+- `--tatr` specifies whether to also run table transformer

 # Training